 For thousands of years, Jerusalem has been subject of men's strife, wars and fanatical zeal.
 Every ambitious ruler in the past desired to own it.

-When I arrived in Jerusalem 20+ years ago, I began working at the small guest house run by the Anglican Church's CMJ Ministry situated in the Armenian Quarter of The Old City.
+When I arrived in Jerusalem 24 years ago, I began working at the small guest house run by the Anglican Church's CMJ Ministry situated in the Armenian Quarter of The Old City.
 While working there I heard many arguments between the current British owners of this piece of Holy Ground and the prior Armenian owners.
-Both sides are certain the Church is situated upon Mount Zion.
+Both sides were certain the Church is situated upon Mount Zion.

-Historically, Jerusalem was conquered by King David around 1004 BCE.
-At that time, it was a small fortress called Zion which surrounded and protected the only source of water in the city, the Gihon Spring.
-Throughout history and today, the spring is still flowing into a stone hewn channel unchanged over thousands of years.
+Historically, Jerusalem was conquered by King David around 1004 BC.
+At that time, it was a small fortress called Zion that surrounded and protected the only source of water in the city, the Gihon Spring.
+Throughout history and today, the spring is still flowing into a stone hewn channel which is unchanged over thousands of years.

 Jerusalem is a holy city in Judaism and in two other major religions, Christianity and Islam.